legoandmars/jammer-bot/README.md

 # Jammer Bot

-A discord bot for collaborate spotify playlist creation (and more?)
+A discord bot for collaborative Spotify playlist creation (and more?)

 # Setup

-Create a copy of .env.example named .env - this is where you'll set all of your config variables.
+1. Run `npm i` to install all the dependencies

-Create a discord developer application and spotify developer application and fill out your .env file accordingly.
+2. Create a copies of both `.env.example` and `prisma/.env.example` named `.env` and enter your own configurations
+3. Run `npm run db:migrate` to initialise the database
+4. Run `npm run db:generate` to generate the database interaction code

+# Commands

+- `npm run start:dev` starts the bot in development mode with hot-reloading and type-checking enabled
+- `npm run start:prod` starts the bot in production mode without hot-reloading and type-checking for better performance
+- `npm run db:migrate` applies SQL migrations to the database
+- `npm run db:generate` generates database interaction code using the Prisma schema
+- `npm run lint:fix` checks all files for linting and formatting errors and fixes them if possible
+- `npm run lint:check` checks all files for linting and formatting errors and prints them